-That’s why it’s essential that you head to rehab next.
+That’s why it’s essential that you head to a heroin rehab center next.

-Some people have a false sense of security.
-They figure that they beat their heroin addiction.
+Some people have a false sense of security after detox.
+They begin to believe that they beat their heroin addiction.
 Similarly, they believe that they don’t have an addiction any longer.
-That’s incorrect.

-Almost all people need to attend rehab after detox.
+However, those who have gone through heroin detox need to attend rehab after detox.
 That’s because they still have a psychological addiction to deal with.
-It’s the reason why you began abusing the drug in the first place.
+This is the reason why they began using the drug in the first place.